willtobyte/carimbo/README.md

 ### Name

-"Carimbo" comes from the 🇧🇷 word for "stamp," and that is exactly what a 2D game engine does—it continuously stamps sprites onto the screen.
+"Carimbo" comes from the 🇧🇷 word for "stamp," and that is exactly what a 2D game engine does.
+It continuously stamps sprites onto the screen.

 ### Under the hood